OdyAsh/odyash-dev.to/docs/update-dev-to-git-json-upon-save.md

    - "Sync File Paths With dev-to-git.json" task runs on workspace open

 2. **Trigger Task on Save** using the "Trigger Task on Save" extension configured in `.vscode/settings.json`:
-   - Runs the "Sync File Paths With dev-to-git.json" task when a markdown file in `blog-posts` is saved
+   - Runs the "Sync File Paths With dev-to-git.json" task when a markdown file in `the-blog-posts` is saved

 3. **Path Synchronization Logic** in `update-paths.js`:
-   - Scans all markdown files in the blog-posts directory
+   - Scans all markdown files in the the-blog-posts directory
    - For each entry in dev-to-git.json, checks if the file still exists at the specified path
    - If not, uses fuzzy string matching to find the most similar path
    - Updates dev-to-git.json with the new paths if similarity is greater than 50%